itsoksonu/DocsDB/README.md

 ## 🚀 Features

-- **Document Management**: Secure upload, storage, and retrieval of documents (PDF, DOCX, etc.).
+- **Document Management**: Secure upload, storage, and retrieval of documents (PDF, DOCX, etc.) with preview capabilities.
+- **Enhanced Collections**: Organize documents into Folder-like collections with custom covers and editing capabilities.
+- **Universal Reporting System**: Robust reporting mechanism for bugs and inappropriate content.
-- **AI Integration**: AI-powered document analysis and features using Google GenAI, HuggingFace, and Groq.
+- **AI Integration**: AI-powered document analysis and features using Google GenAI and Groq.
+- **Smart Feed**: "For You" trending feed with personalization (interactions, "Don't show again").
 - **Search & Discovery**: Advanced search capabilities with caching for performance.
+- **SEO Optimization**: Fully optimized with Server-Side Rendering (SSR), Sitemap, and Robots.txt transparency.
 - **Monetization**: Integration with Stripe for premium content and monetization.
 - **Authentication**: Secure user authentication with JWT and OAuth (Google).
+- **Security**: Advanced security with API rate limiting, VirusTotal scanning, and secure AWS S3 integrations.
 - **Responsive Design**: Modern UI built with Next.js and Tailwind CSS, fully responsive across devices.
 - **Performance**: Optimized with Redis caching and background job processing using Bull.